 Middle East Respiratory Syndrome (MERS) Vaccines

-As of February 18, 2021, the CDC had not approved a MERS-CoV prevention vaccine.
+As of May 11, 2021, the U.S. CDC had not approved a MERS-CoV prevention vaccine.

 MERS-COV Vaccine Candidates

 VTP-500 (ChAdOx1) MERS-CoV is a vaccine candidate from the University of Oxford that consists of the replication-deficient simian adenovirus vector ChAdOx1, containing the MERS Spike protein antigen.
 The VTP-500 vaccine is administered alone both as a single administration and with a homologous prime-booster.

 INO-4700 MERS-CoV is a DNA plasmid vaccine that expresses the MERS CoV spike (S) glycoprotein.

 MVA MERS (Modified Vaccinia virus Ankara) is a vaccine candidate that contains the full-length spike gene of MERS-CoV.